lauripaulo/tinytools/README.md

 # Photo scripts

-##
+## photojunkclean.py
-Simple script to detect and move junk images from social media from you photo collection
+Simple script to detect and clean junk images from social media from your photo collection,